alecmeade/cs242_final_alec_daniel/README.md

-# ML Based Video Compression Through Over Fitting
+# Video Compression using UNets + Deep Compression
 ## Computing at Scale (CS-242) By HT Kung

 ### Authors